 This game drops you on your head right at the start.
 A huge plot twist gets dropped into your lap about 30 minutes into the game.
-One so huge that it basically changes the history of the Metro series forever – you’re not alone.
-For years, the survivors of Moscow thought they were the only ones left, but it was all lie.
+One so huge that it changes the history of the Metro series forever – you’re not alone.
+For years, Moscow’s survivors thought they were the only ones left, but it was all lie.
 A plan to keep the world from knowing the truth, as well as those survivors.
 But now that you know, you’re an outcast.
-A traitor to the cause, which sets off your journey to find a new life with your troop, wife and her stubborn father.
-While the game isn’t based in the Metro tunnel system anymore, I’d say the situation they find themselves in is more dire than ever before.
+A traitor to the cause, which sets off your journey to find a new life with your troop, wife, and her stubborn father.
+While the game isn’t based in the Metro tunnel system anymore, I’d say the situation they find themselves in is direr than ever before.

-Sadly, things just don’t get better for Artyom and crew.
-Metro Exodus‘s biggest draw is the story and the characters who accompany yours during your journey.
+Sadly, things don’t get better for Artyom and the crew.
+Metro Exodus‘s biggest draw is the story and the characters who accompany you during your journey.
 Not just your fellow rangers, as you’ll encounter more NPCs along the way, some of which will stay with you.
 As the story unfolds, I dare say it grips you, compelling you to keep playing.
-I’m not usually one for long playing sessions, but I simply couldn’t stop once I started.
+I’m not usually one for long playing sessions, but I couldn’t stop once I started.
 I had to know what happened next.
-You’ll experience a gambit of emotions if you’re one who grows attached to your digital comrades.
+You’ll experience a gambit of emotions if you grow attached to your digital comrades.
 By the time the credits rolled, I was heart-wrenched.
 I also likely got perhaps the worse ending as well, so that didn’t help matters.
 Then there is the whole “humans are terrible” narrative that is constantly beaten into your head.
 Yes, humans are the worse possible thing in the world.
-Even when everything is lost and your fellow man is supposed to lend a hand and help you up.
+Even when everything is lost, and your fellow man is supposed to lend a hand and help you up.
 Or at least you’d think so.
 Instead, they rather slaughter you while laughing all the way to the food bank.
-Yep, it’s cliche as all hell and you’re going to bump into it over and over.
+Yep, it’s cliche as all hell, and you’re going to bump into it over and over.
 So get used to that.

 Overall, I enjoyed the story.
-Yes, it’s really depressing most of the time.
-Yet during it all, there’s always this glimmer of hope and it’s that hope that keeps the characters going.
+Yes, it’s depressing most of the time.
+Yet during it all, there’s always this glimmer of hope, and it’s that hope that keeps the characters going.
 It’s what drives and motivates you as the player to strive to do what’s best for them.
-Of course, if you’re able to do is a different matter.
+Of course, if you’re able to do it is a different matter.

 Unlike the previous titles, Metro Exodus is a completely different beast in terms of gameplay.
-While the linear gameplay is still present, with the sandbox world implemented, exploration is now a huge factor.
-For those worried about how much of sandbox experience this is, we’re merely talking about larger maps and not a full-fledged “go where you want” affair.
+While the linear gameplay is still present, exploration is now a huge factor with the sandbox world implemented.
+For those worried about how much of a sandbox experience this is, we’re merely talking about larger maps and not a full-fledged “go where you want” affair.

-Sure, you have quests that need to be completed in order to proceed through the story.
-However, exploration will yield items for crafting, as well as mini-quests such as saving people before they’re killed.
+Sure, you have quests that need to be completed to proceed through the story.
+However, exploration will yield crafting items, as well as mini-quests such as saving people before they’re killed.
 Or stumbling across tidbits such as recordings left behind by unfortunate souls before their untimely demise.
-One mission presented me with the option of saving a group of people that were captured by some bandits.
+One mission presented me with the option of saving a group of people that some bandits captured.
 I could have ignored them and carried on with my mission.
 Instead, I choose to save them, to which one of the captives presented me with access to some much-needed resources that were in the same location that my main quest.
-Had I passed up on this, I would have never gained access to those.
+Had I passed upon this, I would have never gained access to those.